Cryptonomic/Nautilus/README.md

 ## Prerequisites:

+### System Requirements

+Running Tezos Nodes (particularly Archive Nodes) can take massive amounts of storage when fully synced (~300 GB).
+16GB of memory is recommended for running Tezos Nodes, along with the other processes alongside it.
+8GB of ram should suffice, but it might not be comfortable for the containers, nor for anything else runnign on the machine.

+### Software Requirements

 You need to have `wget`, `git`, `python3`, `docker`, `docker-compose`, `openssl`, and `pip3` installed.

 The `docker` config should be set up with a `docker` user with sudo privileges, so that the app can run without running as root.